tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Every player starts with a score of zero.
 - At the end of the game, every player must return the original one million dollars that she was given in the beginning, she can keep the remainder of the money for her.
-- At the end of the game, if players cannot give back the entire amount of mon,ey that they were given in the beginning, they have contracted a debt that they will have to reimburse.
+- At the end of the game, if players cannot give back the entire amount of money that they were given in the beginning, they have contracted a debt that they will have to reimburse.
-- Players can make transactions between each other about every available resource in the game.
+- Players can make transactions between each other using every available resource in the game.
 - A judging party enforces the game's rules and manages transactions, ensuring their validity and preventing players from cheating.
-- There are 10 voting rounds: rounds 100, 200, 300, 400, 500, 600, 700, 900 and 1,000.
+- There are 10 voting rounds: rounds 100, 200, 300, 400, 500, 600, 700, 800, 900 and 1,000.
 - All players must vote on voting rounds.
 <!--% Note: I chose 1 vote because if we have 3 players and 2 votes, then they are forced to vote for everyone...-->
 - Players must cast exactly 1 vote at every voting rounds.